 The existing month names were preserved for sentimental reasons and a new month of Kamala was added to follow the summer Solstice Day.
 It was named in honor of Kamala Harris, the first woman to serve as U.S. President.
 She’d served out the final months of the beloved Joe Biden’s term and then served two terms of her own.
 Her calm, but firm leadership had been the catalyst for the larger rationalist movement.

 Summer Solstice was soon established as a relaxed time to gather with friends and family and celebrate the return of warm weather.
 However, the idea that it didn’t count as part of the calendar gradually came to mean an escape from responsibility and accountability.
 Virtually no one worked on their yearly ‘free day’.
 The quiet barbeques gave way to wild parties with wild behavior.
 It became generally expected that people would dress in costume and indulge their deepest, darkest fantasies.
 Cheating on your diet, or your spouse, didn’t count on Solstice Day.

 Winter Solstice, in contrast, became a non-denominational religious holiday.
 A day when all faiths, from Wiccans to Muslims to Roman Catholics, could celebrate together.
 It might happen only once every four years, but at least it was a start.
 For many it was a day of reflection, and reconciliation.
 For others it was an extra day to prepare for the holiday season.
 For nine-year old Jonny it would be the beginning of the biggest, grandest Christmas display he’d ever seen.

 “Here we go,” Grandad said at last.
 “This whole stack is for Winter Solstice.
 Let’s start getting them downstairs.”

-Jonny quickly forgot about the odd, antique clock.
-It was time to decorate!
+Jonny quickly forgot about the odd, antique clock and grabbed a box.
+Time to decorate!

-“Come on, Grandad, “This is gonna be great!”
+“Come on, Grandad," he called enthusiastically.
+"This is gonna be great!”